 Frankfurt am Main is a mostly modern city but its old town hosts the largest single Christmas market in Germany sporting the largest Christmas tree in Germany too.
 (Some dispute both claims.)
 Frankfurt am Main has excellent transportation infrastructure but for travelers unable to make it to the market in the old town, smaller Christmas markets are set up in the Hauptbahnhof (Main Train Station) and Frankfurt International Airport (FRA) both by far the busiest transportation hubs in Germany.

 Munich – Christmas Markets and Beer Halls

-The main Chirstkindlmarkt in old town Munich (München) has a lovely location on the Marienplatz with the Neo Gothic Munich Rathaus as back drop.
-The Bavarian capital is worth visiting in any season and the famous beer halls are open during advent as they are throughout the year.
+The main Chirstkindlmarkt in old town Munich (München) has a lovely location on the Marienplatz with the Neo-Gothic Munich Rathaus as the backdrop.
+The Bavarian capital is worth visiting in any season and the famous beer halls are open during Advent as they are throughout the year.

 Lübeck – Christmas Market with Brick Gothic Backgrounds